cobianzo/cartelera-scrap/README.md

 TODO
 ===
+- Refactor code in
+  --- Text_Sanitizers
+	--- Text_Into_Dates
+	--- Simple_Parser

 - BUG:When deployed in a server, the main cron calling the recursive onetimeoff job is not wokring ok.
 - Send email with report.
 Add it to the settings options.
 - Put a limit of dates from ticketmaster.
 Set it to 20, dont compare any further.